scolando/ChIP-seq-norm/README.md

 4. The **toy_examples_code** folder contains the code to create the toy examples which appear in the paper as well as the toy example pdf outputs.

-5. The **png_outputs** folder contains the visualizations created by analyzing the simulated and experimental data.
+5. The **visualization_outputs** folder contains the visualizations created by analyzing the simulated and experimental data.

 ## Files in simulation_code Folder